richardvenneman/appsignal-docs/source/elixir/integrations/plug.html.md

 We'll start out with a small Plug app that accepts `GET` requests to `/` and returns a welcome message.
-To start logging HTTP requests in this app, we'll use the `AppSignal.Plug` module to the end of our app.
+To start logging HTTP requests in this app, we'll use the `Appsignal.Plug` module to the end of our app.

 ``` elixir
 defmodule AppsignalPlugExample do